minhhieple97/video-sharing-app/README.md

    - Create credentials (API key) for the YouTube Data API.
    - Copy the generated API key and use it in your `.env` file.

-3. Create a `.env` file in the `root` directory follow `.env.example` and add the following environment variables:
+3. Create a `.env.development` file in the `root` directory following `.env.example` and add the following environment variables:

    ```
       REDIS_HOST=redis